Who are the Golden Boy winners since 2003 – and what happened to them?

 He then joined Manchester City in the summer of 2015, but a £49m price tag seemed to take its toll: Sterling impressed in flashes, but his debut season at the Etihad Stadium was ultimately a little underwhelming.
 He also had a tough time at Euro 2016 in France, with a string of poor performances making him an easy scapegoat for a disgruntled fan base and blood-baying media.

 Step forward Pep Guardiola.
-The winger has looked like a different player under the Catalan’s guidance, rediscovering the attributes that marked him out as an elite prospect.
-More of the same please, Raheem.
+The winger blossomed into a different player under the Catalan’s guidance, rediscovering the attributes that marked him out as an elite prospect.

 2015: Anthony Martial